veenaledi/Auraly/README.md

 ## 7.4 Limitations

+* Data collection - Due to restrictions from websites such as Spotify, it was dificult to collect the data we required hence forcing us to depend on datasets from Kaggle.
+Web scraping also did not achieve the required data for our project

 * Mood mislabelling - Even though the models performed well there was some misclassification of moods e.g happy being misclassified as energetic.

-* Class imbalance - Some moods were underrepresented like calm
+* Class imbalance - Some moods were underrepresented like calm  which made us generate data for it to be trained to be predicted

 * Context - Meaning of different sounds may be misclassified e.g 'am bad' can have a good meaning or its actually bad.